StarlightDi/StarlightDi/README.md

 - 👋 Hi, I’m @StarlightDi
-- 🌱 I’m currently learning full stack programming
+- 🌱 I’m currently employed as a full stack engineer
 - 📫 How to reach me ...
 26stardev@gmail.com

 <!---